An introduction to Python stream processing frameworks

 security = SecurityOptions(CERTIFICATE_PATH, USERNAME, PASSWORD) client = StreamingClient(BROKER_ADDRESS, security) input_topic = client.open_input_topic(INPUT_TOPIC_ID, "example-consumer-group") output_topic = client.open_output_topic(TOPIC_ID) def read_stream(new_stream: StreamReader): stream_writer = output_topic.create_stream() buffer = new_stream.parameters.create_buffer() buffer.time_span_in_milliseconds = 100 def on_pandas_frame_handler (df: pandas.DataFrame): output_df = pandas.DataFrame() output_df["time"] = df["time"] output_df["result"] = df.apply(lambda row: "True" if row.speed > 100 else "False", axis=1) stream_writer.parameters.write(output_df) buffer.on_read_pandas += on_pandas_frame_handler input_topic.on_stream_received += read_stream input_topic.start_reading()

-This code purposefully omits certain details such as buffer configuration or setting up a handler for the input stream closing.
-A complete code example can be found here in GitHub.
+This code purposefully omits specific details such as buffer configuration or setting up a handler for the input stream closing.
+A complete code example can be found on GitHub.